Classification of Crimes in Criminal Law

 Note that incarceration for a misdemeanor is in jail rather than prison.
 The difference between jail and prison is that cities and counties operate jails, and the state or federal government operates prisons, depending on the crime.
 The restrictive nature of the confinement also differs between jail and prison.

-Jails are for defendants who have committed less serious offenses, so they are generally less restrictive than prisons.
+Jails are for defendants who have committed less serious offences, so they are generally less restrictive than prisons.

 3).
 Felony or Misdemeanor:

-Felonies and misdemeanors are crimes that the government can prosecute and punish as either a felony or a misdemeanor, depending on the particular circumstances accompanying the offense.
+Felonies and misdemeanors are crimes that the government can prosecute and punish as either a felony or a misdemeanor, depending on the particular circumstances accompanying the offence.

 The discretion of whether to prosecute the crime as a felony or misdemeanor usually belongs to the judge, but in some instances, the prosecutor can make the decision.